b-lukaszuk/RJ_BS_eng/contents/statistics_intro.md

 3. Probabilities of the mutually exclusive complementary events add up to 1.
    Example: $P(heads\ or\ tails) = P(heads) + P(tails) = \frac{1}{2} + \frac{1}{2} = 1$
 3. Probability of two mutually exclusive complementary events occurring at the same time is 0 (cannot get heads and tails at one coin toss).
-   However, the probability of conjunction is a product of two probabilities.
+   However, the probability of conjunction (AND is a conjunction) is a product of two probabilities.
    Example: probability of getting two tails in two consecutive coin tosses $P(tails\ and\ tails) = P(tails\ in\ 1st\ toss) * P(tails\ in\ 2nd\ toss)$

    $P(tails\ and\ tails) = \frac{1}{2} * \frac{1}{2} = \frac{1}{4} = 0.25$